-SEED Madagascar has been working in the Anosy region of South-East Madagascar for over 14 years.
-Our projects include school building, natural resource management, well provision, conservation, healthcare, sanitation and sustainable livelihoods development.
-We believe that by co-ordinating projects across all these areas at once we can make a greater impact overall.
+We have been working in the Anosy region of southeast Madagascar for over almost 20 years.
+Our projects include school building, natural resource management, rainwater harvesting, conservation, healthcare, sanitation and sustainable livelihoods development.
+We believe that by coordinating projects across all these areas at once we can make a greater impact overall.
 We are dedicated to providing locally developed initiatives based on the expressed needs of our partner communities.
 Based on partnership, co-management and skill-sharing by individuals, communities and local organisations our approach will lead to lasting change.

 We have various projects in four key areas: community health, education, sustainable livelihoods and environment.
-We use a holistic approach to development and conservation - all of our departments and projects work together to make a greater impact on our aim - eradicating poverty, suffering and environmental damage.
+Our holistic approach to development and conservation means all of our departments and projects work together to make a greater impact on our aim - eradicating poverty, suffering and environmental damage.

-Working to improve the health of people in southeast Madagascar through education, support and construction programmes.See projects
+Working to improve the health of people in southeast Madagascar through education, support and construction programmes.Community Health programme

-Carrying out school construction and repairs, providing vital desks and benches, and English language training/teaching.See projects
+Carrying out school construction and repairs, providing vital desks and benches, and English language training/teaching.Education programme

-Developing sustainable employment and business opportunities for local people using holistic approaches and long term solutions.See projects
+Developing sustainable employment and business opportunities for local people using holistic approaches and long term solutions.Livelihoods programme

-Involving communities in species and habitat conservation, and carrying out vital research on rare and threatened species.See projects
+Involving communities in species and habitat conservation, and carrying out vital research on rare and threatened species.Environment programme